 Should celebrities help rebuild regions destroyed by natural catastrophes?

-Of course, solar panels play a relevant part in the project as well as other environmental friendly factors such as homes capturing rainwater to reuse for gardening and toilets.
+Of course, solar panels play a relevant part in the project as well as other environmentally friendly factors such as homes capturing rainwater to reuse for gardening and toilets.

 No Longer Worried or Stressed

 The locals appreciate the rebuilding of their homes that will withstand environmental catastrophes, knowing historically such incidences occur.
 The worry and stress caused by the possible loss of their homes during the next hurricane no longer exist.

 In New Orleans, Pitt and Holmes are setting positive examples for others to follow in a region that we need to give hope and a brighter future.

 Make It Right Helps the Unfortunate

 Today, the "Make It Right Foundation" believes that everyone has the right to live in a high-quality, healthy home that enhances the natural environment.
 Sadly, some are less fortunate and need assistance to get started and build a stable home for their lives.

 The organization helps those who need help, and they believe communities should be fully engaged in defining their own needs and have a leading role in designing appropriate ways to meet those needs.

 The foundation supports any design that can offer the power to improve the quality of affordable housing and enhance occupants’ living conditions.
 The results are playing a pivotal role in creating vibrant, sustainable communities.
-Driving the purpose to build safe homes, and help those around the world live in a healthy community.
+Driving the purpose to build safe homes, and help those around the world live in a healthy city.
 The fact that it is affordable with high-quality and environmentally sustainable homes is all the better.

 Cradle to Cradle Homes

-One of the programs the foundations supports is "Cradle to Cradle Homes."
+One of the programs the foundation supports is "Cradle to Cradle Homes."
 The program is still unique, but hopefully, that will change, and the program will become widespread.

 Architect William McDonough and chemist Dr. Michael Braungart apply specific criteria to develop communities.
 They use materials that are biological and technically safe, and renewable with social fairness and human dignity.